-A complimentary copy of this book was provided by Barbour Publishing, Netgalley.
+This book was provided to me by Barbour Publishing, Netgalley.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Series: Lopsided Christmas Cake #2